 Jetties Beach is where all the action is at!
 You’ll find volleyball nets, tennis courts and a skate park there.
 It’s the hottest spot for families on this Nantucket beaches map.

 Jetties Beach is right next to Steps Beach.
 In between these two, you’ll find one of Nantucket’s most legendary restaurants.
-Gallery Beach is Nantucket’s refined beachside restaurant.
+Galley Beach is Nantucket’s refined beachside restaurant.
 It’s the perfect place to relax and sip seaside cocktails.

 Jetties Beach also has great bathroom facilities.
 You can find sailboats and other activity rentals.